marshallm94/portfolio/galvanize_notes/my_notes.md

 * Implements **recursive binary splitting**

     1. Find the best feature and split-value by iterating over all the features and all possible split values for each feature, and splitting on the feature and split-value that leads to the greatest information gain.

     2. For each internal node that is produced from step 1, recursively repeat step 1 at each internal node until some stopping criterion is reached.

 #### Bagging

+* low bias, high variance

+* trees are highly correlated

+* overfitting to training data likely

     1. Create bootstrapped samples
-2. Build one tree per bootstrap sample
+    2. Build one tree per bootstrapped sample
     3. mean/mode over all the trees to reduce variance

-* low bias, high variance
-* trees are highly correlated
-* overfitting to training data unlikely

 #### Random Forests